• Skip to primary navigation

 What Works: Building a Patient-Centric Website

-When building your website, focus on what truly matters:
+When building your dental website, focus on what truly matters:

 You can also include a FAQ section on treatment pages to directly address common questions and concerns.
-For example, on an Invisalign page, answer questions like “How long does the treatment take?” or “Can I eat normally with Invisalign?”
-This not only aids in SEO but also helps in building patient trust and confidence.
+For example, on an Invisalign page, answer questions like “How long does the treatment take?” or “Can I eat normally with Invisalign?”.
+This not only helps with dental SEO but also helps in building patient trust and confidence.
 If you want to learn more about how to create FAQ videos, check out our article here.

 3. Cost Transparency: Openly discussing treatment costs on your website can set realistic expectations and build trust.
 Instead of avoiding the topic, provide general price ranges and explain the factors influencing these costs.
 For example, a page on dental implants could outline the average cost range while explaining variables like the number of implants needed or the complexity of the case.
 Additionally, including a FAQ section about financing options and insurance coverage can help demystify costs and reassure patients.